Easy Shrimp Tacos are a light, refreshing, vibrant dish for Taco Tuesday, Cinco de Mayo, or any day!

 I love these light shrimp tacos with a refreshing glass of light-bodied rosé.
 Most rosé wines, especially those from Provence, are made with Grenache grapes.
 Many of the Oregon rosés are made with Pinot Noir.

-Stick with the lighter-bodied rosés, which will help bring out the vibrant flavors of this dish.
+Stick with the lighter-bodied rosés like these, which will help bring out the vibrant flavors of this dish.

 Alternatively, you could also pair this with a Prosecco (Italian sparkling wine).
 The Asian-influenced flavors of these shrimp tacos also make Riesling an excellent wine pairing.